youngyangyang04/PowerVim/README.md

 go              // Previews the file where the cursor is, and the cursor does not jump to the file m               // Open a menu below and you can select from a list of actions, such as create file, delete file, copy file and soon
 r               // Refresh
+x               // Close the current nodes parent
 ```
+# NOTIFY

+some file is gone, you shuild go origial place to download it.